 When a product does not work as intended there is a potential for injury.
 Devices with an automatic shut-off or machines that can potentially emit toxic fumes have been the subject of malfunctioning product lawsuits in the past.

-Depending on the circumstances of the injury caused by a product, your lawyer may be able to allege negligence, strict liability, or breach of the warranty in a lawsuit.
+Depending on the circumstances of the injury caused by a product.
+Your lawyer may be able to allege negligence, strict liability.
+Or breach of the warranty in a lawsuit.
 The array of variables and potential for multiple defendants in a product liability case adds to its complexity.

-The attorneys at Kramer, Dillof, Livingston & Moore (KDLM) in New York have experience successfully representing individuals who have been hurt by defective or improperly manufactured products.
-For example, in 2017, Thomas Moore obtained a $39.5 million verdict for a former NYU Student who fell from an unguarded fire escape, whose design was outlawed.
+The attorneys at Kramer, Dillof, Livingston & Moore (KDLM).
+In New York have experience successfully representing individuals who have been hurt by defective or improperly manufactured products.
+For example, in 2017.
+Thomas Moore obtained a $39.5 million verdict for a former NYU Student who fell from an unguarded fire escape, whose design was outlawed.
 The verdict was one of the largest in New York State.

 The product liability attorneys at KDLM understand the complexities of bringing a successful product liability action.
 We will discuss your situation with you in complete confidence, and there is never a charge for a consultation.
 Call us today at (212) 618-6800.